SreeramVipparla/Omnifood_Website/Readme.md

-# Introduction
+# Omnifood Website Project

-Omnifood website is an e-commerce delivery website that aims to provide healty and nutritional meals.The website offers a customisable diet with over 5000+ options to choose from.
+## Introduction

-Omnifood is a simple one page dynamic website that is created using HTML and CSS.The website uses icons and also uses subtle animations using CSS.
+IN this project I have developed an Omnifood website which is an e-commerce delivery website that aims to provide healty and nutritional meals.
+The website offers a customisable diet with over 5000+ options to choose from.
+Omnifood is a one page dynamic website that is created using HTML and CSS and uses icons and subtle animations using CSS.